-Vertical gardening is one of the latest trends in growing edibles – not to mention home decor (see how to make a vertical garden frame).
+Vertical gardening is one of the latest trends in growing edibles – not to mention home decor.
 You can grow a lot of fruit and vegetables in a minimal amount of space – and have it look attractive and interesting at the same time.

 The Many Benefits of Vertical Gardening